tamdang100/python_project2/README.md

 You need to perform Exploratory Data Analysis (EDA) on the datasets and then conduct data wrangling.

-Please see the file "Project2.ipynb" along with the csv datasets above.
+Please see the file '**Project2.ipynb**' along with the CSV datasets above.